jugutier/OrderBook/README.md

 ## Tests

-An OrderBook has several rules that it needs to apply, for that reason there are [Unit Tests](orderbook-server/src/test/java/com/example/rmi/orderbook/OrderBookServiceTest.java) the comments should aid to understand the behavior expected for this service.
+An OrderBook has several rules that it needs to apply, for that reason there are [Unit Tests](orderbook-server/src/test/java/com/example/orderbook/OrderBookServiceTest.java) the comments should aid to understand the behavior expected for this service.

 Given that the project is client-server we only test our PriorityOrderBook where the logic rules are actually enforced.
 Any remote objects are mocked using the `Mockito` Java tool.

-###About RMIRegistry
+###About RabbitMQ

-When working with remote objects through the network client and server need to know about objects that are sitting in a computer in some other location.

-Here is where rmiregistry helps us, when publishing a service it provides a Mocked Skeleton of the shared objects, with the same methods and takes care of the network handling transparently to the user.
-Client-server are programmed like any regular Java project, with the exception that concurrency now needs to be considered in critical sections.

-To get that functionality we have to extend the `Remote` interface indicating that our Methods may through `RemoteException` if the connection drops.
-Also, all of our shared model objects need to implement `Serializable` to be able to be transported through the network.
+[RabbitMQ](https://www.rabbitmq.com) is a message queue supported in many languages and backed by Pivotal.
+By using this technology we enable multiple clients to query a single server with the posibility of spinning multiple instances of the server on demand, if for example trade increased at a particular time of day.
+This would happen with very little code change and having each instance address a particular type of security.

+Nota that if deploying on a real-life envirorment the file-descriptor limit for RabbitMQ should be higher than the default OS' as per [this article](https://www.rabbitmq.com/install-debian.html)